Graded hypoellipticity of BGG sequences: Introduction and main results

 where the numbers $a_i\in\N$ are chosen such that $\kappa:=s_{i-1}a_{i-1}=s_ia_i$.
 Then $\Delta_i$ is a differential operator of order at most $2\kappa$ which satisfies the Rockland condition.
 We obtain a similar Hodge decomposition, namely,

-where $\ker(A_i)/\img(A_i)=\ker(\Delta_i)=\ker(A_{i-1}^*)\cap\ker(A_i)$.
+where $\ker(A_i)/\img(A_{i-1})=\ker(\Delta_i)=\ker(A_{i-1}^*)\cap\ker(A_i)$.

-In order to study the BGG type sequences we will construct below, the analysis needs to be modified to fit the filtered setup.
+In order to study the generalized BGG sequences we will construct below, the analysis needs to be adapted to a setup where the operators act on sections of filtered vector bundles, cf.\ Rumin's concept of Carnot--Carath\'eodory (C-C) ellipticity in \cite{R99,R01}.
 For any two filtered vector bundles $E$ and $F$ we consider a class of operators, $\tilde\Psi^s(E,F)$, which will be called pseudodifferential operators of graded Heisenberg order $s$.
 If we identify $E$ and $F$ with the associated graded using splittings of the filtrations, then an operator $A\in\tilde\Psi^s(E,F)$ can be considered as a matrix with entries $A_{qp}\in\Psi^{s+q-p}(\gr_p(E),\gr_q(F))$.
-The graded Heisenberg principal cosymbol, $\tilde\sigma^s_x(A)$, can be defined as the matrix obtained by taking the (ordinary) Heisenberg principal symbol of each entry, that is,
+The graded Heisenberg principal cosymbol, $\tilde\sigma^s_x(A)$, can be defined as the matrix obtained by taking the (ordinary) Heisenberg principal cosymbol of each entry, that is,

 Neither the operator class $\tilde\Psi^s(E,F)$, nor the graded Heisenberg principal cosymbol $\tilde\sigma^s_x(A)$ depend on the choice of splittings.